 David VanWiggeren and Tim Miller founded Drop Tank with a mission to stitch these stations together to give fuel brands a much better loyalty solution—one that offered the kinds of fuel and convenience store rewards that shoppers want.
 But it would need to be simple for gas stations to operate and compelling for consumers to join.

-After much trial and error, Drop Tank began using integration services on Oracle Cloud Infrastructure to tap into disparate POS systems, and Oracle Autonomous Database to store and analyze data from a growing list of stores and consumers.
+After much trial and error, Drop Tank began using Oracle Integration and Service-Oriented Architecture services on Oracle Cloud Infrastructure to tap into disparate POS systems, and Oracle Autonomous Database to store and analyze data from a growing list of stores and consumers.

 As Drop Tank’s rewards network grows, Oracle Cloud’s capabilities will grow with it, allowing this small company to offer the enterprise-class database performance, scalability, and security that its larger partners demand.